-- 1. Log into Oracle (administrative privileges required).
+- 1. Log in to Oracle (administrative privileges required).

 - 2. Create a user and password.

 - 3. Ensure that the user has the following privileges:

 - Privilege to create sessions

 - Ability to create tables

 - Default tablespace is oer\data

 - Assigned quota of 300M for oer\data

-- Assigned quota of 300M for oer\lob (BP: see above)
+- Assigned quota of 300M for oer\lob

 - Assigned quota of 300M for oer\index